zeropaper/web/src/pages/blog/account-recovery-password-reset-rethinking-user-accountability.md

 Internet to commoditise certain services such as database management and provide these services on demand.
 Amazon was one of the first companies to understand the deamns and go all in.
 This trend, sometimes called elastic computing, led to the emergance of the cloud as we know it today.
-The cloud could even ne called the Cloud Era
+The cloud could even be called the Cloud Era

+## Born in the Cloud Era
 Ory was born in the Cloud Era.
 In 2020 Ory released it first cloud native comprehensive developer system for creating managing and using credentials combined with authorisation flows.
+Basic security for cloud aplications includes the following four basic functions: identify, authenticate, authorise, analyse

+What about accountability?

+## New ID Stack
 ORY Kratos is an API-first Identity and User Management system that is built according to cloud architecture best practices.
 It implements core use cases that almost every software application needs to deal with: